-C Taxes
+C. Taxes

-- 1. Taxation revenues classification: - (1)Tax revenues: This refers to the government levies from the public (including people and property) part of their earnings, in support of attaining public objectives as permitted by law.
+1. Taxation revenues classification:

+- (1)Tax revenues: This refers to the government levies from the public (including people and property) part of their earnings, in support of attaining public objectives as permitted by law.
 By nature, it is compulsory, without consideration, and non-redeemable.
 The means of collection is direct tax levy by the tax collection agency or by consigned levy.
 Under the budget segment, there are revenues from taxes and revenues from monopolies.
-However, since 2002, among the tax revenues the finance and insurance enterprises business tax within the business tax has been removed and appropriated to the Financial Reconstruction Special Fund.
-In May 2014, the finance and insurance enterprises business tax was appropriated to Financial Special Reserves.
-The revenues from monopolies were abolished in 2002 as Taiwan joined the World Trade Organization and implemented the

-Tobacco and Alcohol Tax Law.
-The tobacco and alcohol tax were included in the revenues from taxes, and the revenues from the health and welfare surcharge on tobacco were appropriated directly to some special fund, such as Social Welfare Fund, etc. Therefore, current tax revenues include the revenues from tax, the finance and insurance enterprises business tax, the health and welfare surcharge on tobacco, the specifically selected goods and services tax which was imposed in June 2011, and the special and provisional tax levies which have been collected by municipalities, counties and cities since 2015.
-In accordance with the Long-Term Care Services Act, the tax revenues from raising the estate and gift tax rates, tobacco and alcohol tax amount in May 12, 2017 and June 12, 2017, respectively, shall be appropriated for the long-term care service development fund and used for long-term care services
+But since 2002, among the tax revenues the financial enterprises business tax within the business tax has been removed and appropriate to Financial Reconstruction Special Fund.
+The revenues from monopolies were abolished in 2002 as Taiwan joined the World Trade Organization and implemented the Tobacco and Alcohol Tax Law.
+The tobacco and alcohol tax were included in the revenues from taxes, and the revenues from the health and welfare surcharge on tobacco were appropriated directly to some special fund, such as Social Welfare Fund, etc. Therefore, current tax revenues include the revenues from tax, the financial enterprises business tax, and the health and welfare surcharge on tobacco. - (2)Inland tax: Under Taiwan's current taxation system, all forms of taxation are regarded as inland tax except customs duties. - (3) National taxes: The tax revenues as defined by the government revenues/expenditures allocation law, denotes that all kinds of taxes that classified under the central government is referred to as the national taxes, and under the current system, national taxes consist of nine categories, i.e. income tax, estate and gift tax, customs duties, business tax, commodity tax, tobacco and alcohol tax, securities transactions tax, futures transactions tax, and mining concession tax.
+Since Dec.31, 2003, the mining concession tax has been changed to mining royalty, and not included in national taxes. - (4) Provincial and Municipality taxes: The tax revenues as defined by the